Beliavsky/Fortran-tools-on-GitHub/README.md

 [mkhelper](https://github.com/skosukhin/mkhelper): collection of utilities to be used with GNU Autoconf and GNU Make for building Fortran projects, by skosukhin

-[run-fortran](https://github.com/lycantropos/run-fortran): sorting Fortran files based on modules definitions and usages, by lycantropos
+[run-fortran](https://github.com/lycantropos/run-fortran): sorts Fortran files based on modules definitions and usages, by lycantropos

 ### Compilers
 [f18-llvm-project](https://github.com/flang-compiler/f18-llvm-project): fork of llvm/llvm-project for f18.
 In sync with f18-mlir and f18.